 Herd Certification

-For purpose of certifying a herd, the herd blood test must include all natural addition heifers and bulls that are 18 months of age or older.
+For purposes of certifying or recertifying a herd, the herd blood test must include all natural addition heifers and bulls that are 18 months of age or older.

-4. For initial certification, a herd must have a minimum of four consecutive negative milk ring tests conducted at intervals of 90 days or more.
-The series must be followed by a negative herd blood test conducted within 90 days after the last negative milk ring test.
-BRT procedures are not used for recertifying herds.
+For initial certification, a herd must have a minimum of four consecutive negative BMSTs conducted at intervals of 90 days or more.
+The series must be followed by a negative herd blood test conducted within 90 days after the last negative BMST.

 1. Natural herd increase.

-2. Cattle from certified herds or class free states or areas.
-No test requirements on breeding or dairy cattle originating from certified brucellosis free herds or class free states or areas.
-Test eligible animals shall not receive new herd status for sale purpose until they have passed a 60-120 day post entry retest.
+2. Test eligible animals shall not receive Certified Brucellosis-Free status for sale purposes until they have passed a 60-120 day post entry test.

 Tuberculosis (TB)

-Tuberculosis (TB) is a contagious disease caused by Mycobacterium bovis (M. Bovis).
-This disease can be contracted by cervidae also.
+Tuberculosis (TB) is a contagious disease affecting cattle and bison and caused by Mycobacterium bovis (M. Bovis).
+This disease can be contracted by other species as well.
 Missouri is considered TB free since 1986.
-TB can be a threat to Missouri is cattle population as long as it exists in cattle and other species in other states.
+TB can be a threat to Missouri’s cattle population as long as it exists in cattle and other species in other states.

 Tuberculosis-Free Accredited Herd Program